howech/gestalt/README.md

 and reacting to these changes without having to completely restart your application.

-There are a couple of motivations for gestalt: Configuration of a large software system is often complicated - there are of course many tools out there for gathering configuration information from a bunch of different sources. nconf for node is a good one, and gestalt is to some extent based upon it.
+Configuration of a large software system is often complicated - there are of course many tools out there for gathering configuration information from a bunch of different sources. nconf for node is a good one, and gestalt is to some extent based upon it.
 Gestalt is also influenced by configliere for ruby and the configuration node structure of chef.
 However, there are a couple of things that many of these tools do not do well.
 First, configuration files (and other sources) can change, and it would be nice to be able to react to these changes on-the-fly.
 Second, for a sufficiently complicated system of default and override configuration sources, it can become difficult to figure out exactly where a particular setting came from.

 Gestalt solves both of these problems.
 It has a per-value event change tracking system so that you can track changes to individual settings to your configuration.
-It also rigorously keeps track of where the values for particular settings came from.
+It also rigorously tracks the sources of configuration values and can generate a complete report of all values and sources.

-## Basics
+## Usage

 The basic object is a Configuration: